Skip to main content

 What is Retesting?

-Retesting is a repeated process that validates the specific code modifications or problem fixes implemented.
-Unlike conventional testing, which looks at the entire application, retesting focuses on one area.
+Retesting is a targeted, repeated process that validates specific code modifications or problem fixes.
+Unlike conventional testing, which examines the entire application, retesting zeroes in on specific areas impacted by recent changes.

 After developers have fixed the flaws, testers must retest to ensure they are thoroughly fixed.
-Instead of testing the full program every time, they examine the bug specific areas.
-It sounds simple, but it is complicated, determining when and why to retest can be a complex question.
+Instead of testing the full program every time, they examine the bug-specific areas.
+It sounds simple but can be complicated, as can determining when and why to retest.

 Characteristics of Retesting